forwardemail/forwardemail.net/ansible/docs/MONITORING.md

 ## Public status page

-Only sustained database failures create public incidents.
-The public page says that the affected component is unavailable or recovered.
-It never shows private logs, host diagnostics, IP addresses, commands, or credentials.
+When the GitHub token is configured, sustained database and PM2 failures create public incidents.
+Each incident is attached to the affected status-page component and closes automatically after recovery.
+The public page never shows private logs, host diagnostics, IP addresses, commands, or credentials.
 See [status incidents](SYSTEMD_STATUS_INCIDENTS.md) if you need to manage that integration.

 ## Check an alert